 It’s easy to guess why the square is named like this – it’s where the salt has been sold throughout the ages.
 Plac Solny is one of the places to visit in Wroclaw that you simply cannot miss.

 Witches Bridge (Penitential Bridge)

-Most Pokutnic is the Wroclaw must see attraction.
+Most Pokutnic is the Wroclaw must-see attraction.
 According to the legend, the bridge located on the top of St. Mary Magdalene Church is haunted.
-It’s a home to the souls of young and reckless girls who haven’t get married on time.
-They were too carefree during their lives, that’s why they can’t go to heaven now.
+It’s home to the souls of young and reckless girls who haven’t gotten married on time.
+They were too carefree during their lives, and that’s why they can’t go to heaven now.

-The legend is not the reason why it’s worth to climb up to the top of the church of St. Mary Magdalene.
+The legend is not the reason why it’s worth climbing up to the top of the church of St. Mary Magdalene.
 It’s the view.
 Witches bridge is arguably the best viewpoint in Wroclaw.

 Before we visited the city, we’ve been reading on different blogs that Sky Tower Wroclaw is where you can get the best view of the city.
 It’s not true.
 We’ve been there and we decided not to include it in this post.
 Sky Tower Wroclaw is a pretty weird place, it’s empty, most of the shops are closed and it’s really difficult to get around.
 We definitely don’t recommend going there, there so many better Wroclaw things to do.

 Admission fee: Adults – 8 PLN ($4), Kids 5 PLN (1.5)

 Opening hours: 10 am – 6 pm

 The church, located right next to Rynek, is another amazing viewpoint in Wroclaw.
 It’s worth climbing up the tower to see Market Square from above.